Fall Gardening Tips and ChoresIdeas for extending the season and preparing your garden for next spring

 Fall is the time to wind down and put the garden to bed.
 By preparing now, you can save time next spring when the growing season ramps back up.
 Check these things off your to-do list soon so that an unexpected early hard frost or snowfall doesn't catch you by surprise.
 Then, sit back and start dreaming about next year's garden to help you get through those darkest days of winter.

 Replace tired-looking summer annuals with mums, ornamental kale and grasses.
 Arrange pumpkins and gourds around the yard and home, and decorate lamp posts and arbors with dried cornstalks.
 Cut branches of cotoneaster and beautyberry to adorn your dining room table for festive harvest dinners, or stick the branches into year-round outdoor containers for extra seasonal color.
-Get more ideas for dressing up the fall garden.
+Get more ideas for dressing up your porch (or patio) for fall..

 Extend the season

 If your yard doesn't already have one, install a fire pit or small portable fire bowl to take the chill off cool fall evenings.
 Place the fire pit on a patio or in a backyard area where there's already seating.
 Take time to gather around with family and friends to toast marshmallows and reminisce about summer.
-Find out more about fire pits.
+Shop some of our favorite fire pits or learn more about designing with fire pits.

 Check out your local nursery for end-of-the-season bargains.
 More expensive trees and shrubs are often discounted so that nurseries don't have to carry extra inventory through the winter.
 Plant new specimens as soon as possible and keep them well-watered until they go into dormancy.
-Get expert plant picks for your fall garden.
+See our recommendations for 21 Low-Maintenance Plants.